-Camilla Feurst is a senior specialist in risk management in Statkraft's Production business area.
+Camilla Feurst is a senior specialist in risk management in Statkraft's business area Nordics.

-Christine Schei Liland is titled Business IT Developer and works with data modelling and project management in Statkraft's Markets and IT business area.
+Christine Schei Liland is titled Business IT Developer and works with data modelling and project management in Statkraft's business area for CFO&IT.

 Many Norwegian hydropower plants were built between 50 and 100 years ago.
 They have reached an age when they need more frequent maintenance and replacement of components.
 These are costly operations.
 Every year, Statkraft spends up to NOK 2 billion to maintain and raise the technical standard of valuable hydropower plants.